Giant cuttlefish: Physiology and biochemistry

+Ascarosepion apama, commonly known as giant cuttlefish or Australian giant cuttlefish, is the largest species of cuttlefish in the world, reaching 50 cm in mantle length and up to 100 cm in total length (total length meaning the whole length of the body including outstretched tentacles).
+Giant cuttlefish can weigh over 10.5 kg.
+They have eight arms and two feeding tentacles, as well as blue blood and three hearts, as do all species of cuttlefish.

-Genetic studies have shown that little if any interbreeding occurs between giant cuttlefish populations.
+Genetic studies have shown that little, if any, interbreeding occurs between giant cuttlefish populations.
 While some genetic divergence is seen, the various populations are not considered taxonomically distinct and are commonly referred to by their location, e.g. Sepia apama upper Spencer Gulf population.
 The upper Spencer Gulf population is unique in that a permanent salinity gradient in the Spencer Gulf may physiologically exclude other populations from the zone occupied by the upper Spencer Gulf population.
-The upper Spencer Gulf population may in fact be a separate species, as it does show some hallmarks, such as genetic separation, differences in morphology, and different patterns of sexual dimorphism from adjacent populations.
+This population may in fact be a separate species, as it does show some hallmarks, such as genetic separation, differences in morphology, and different patterns of sexual dimorphism from adjacent populations.